 It gets even worse.
 The Dwemer are related to the Snow Elves, the same ones who would become the Falmer.
 The Dwemer actively did this to their own kin.

 Think that's all?
-Advance in the Dawnguard DLC enough, and you can access the Soul Cairn, a dimension inhabited by a necromancer's wildest dreams in summoning creatures.
-And also an ocean worth of souls.
+Advance in the Dawnguard DLC enough, and you can access the Soul Cairn, a dimension inhabited by a necromancer's wildest dreams in summoning creatures - and also an ocean's worth of souls.
 Why are they there, and not in Sovngarde?
 Because that's where souls which are trapped in Black Soul Gems go, instead, once these are used.
 And remember, we're talking about a ruined, miserable realm that, in comparison, makes Hell feel tame.
 Feeling well about all those people you trapped inside the Black Star now?

 Killing a random assassin that has been contracted to kill you is really the only way to deal with them.
 That said, since they are part of the Dark Brotherhood, that means that they probably shared the same close family-like bond with the other members that you have the opportunity to meet, if things had been different, you and your would-be murderer could have been good friends.
 What you have done is killed someone and usurped their family.